-I shiver intensely in my home office in spite of the portable heater blasting at my side and my sweatshirt hood up.
+I shiver intensely in my home office in spite of the portable heater blasting at my side, and the sweatshirt hood cinched around my face.
 But I’m not cold.

 I have the beginnings of heartburn and a headache.
 But I’m not sick.